Olivia Hooker: Later life and legacy

 Hooker received the American Psychological Association Presidential Citation in 2011.

 In 2012, she was inducted into the New York State Senate Veterans' Hall of Fame.

 On February 9, 2015, Kirsten Gillibrand spoke in Congress to "pay tribute" to Hooker.
 In the same year, the Olivia Hooker Dining Facility on the Staten Island coast guard facility was named in her honor.
 A training facility at the Coast Guard's headquarters in Washington, D.C. was also named after her that same year.

 On May 20, 2015, President Barack Obama recognized Hooker's Coast Guard service and legacy while in attendance at the 134th Commencement of the United States Coast Guard Academy.

+On September 18, 2016, at the age of 101, Dr. Hooker, alongside Jonathan Galente received the first ever Manhattan Psychological Association (MPA) Anne Anastasi Award for being a "pioneering psychology teacher, researcher and practitioner".

 On November 11, 2018, Google honored her by telling her story as part of a Google Doodle for the Veterans Day holiday.

 Hooker died of natural causes in her home in White Plains, New York on November 21, 2018, at the age of 103.

-Tulsa Girl, by Shameen Anthanio-Williams, is a book focused on Hooker's experiences in the Tulsa Race riots.
+Tulsa Girl, by Shameen Anthanio-Williams, is a children's book focused on Hooker's experiences in the Tulsa Race riots.

 In October 2019, it was announced that the fast response cutter USCGC Olivia Hooker would be named in her honor.
 This will be the sixty-first Sentinel-class cutter, due to be delivered to the Coast Guard after 2023.